ziaadini/yii2-bi-dashboard/README.md

     <h1 align="center">Business intelligence dashboard for Yii 2</h1>
     <br>
 </p>

+# Bidashboard

+**Bidashboard** is a data visualization dashboard designed to provide insights into key metrics and data for business intelligence purposes.
+It allows users to monitor and analyze various aspects of their business in real-time through interactive charts and graphs.

 This extension provides the Business Intelligence Dashboard for the [Yii framework 2.0](http://www.yiiframework.com).